-This wonderful Chocolate Swirl Instant Pot Oreo Cheesecake recipe has a triple dose of chocolate: a generous Oreo crust, Oreo cookies in the batter, and melted chocolate swirled in.
+This decadent Instant Pot Oreo Cheesecake recipe is special because has a triple dose of chocolate: a generous Oreo crust, Oreo cookies in the batter, and melted chocolate swirled in.
 It’s super easy to prepare, and hard to mess up in the Instant Pot!

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.